 section for more information

-What happens if partial knee replacements fail?
+What Happens If The Prosthesis Fails?
 Sometimes they can be redone (known as a revision) or you would have a total knee replacement

-Can I play golf?
+Can I Still Play Golf?
 Yes, usually after 4-6 weeks

 To find out more about partial knee replacement surgery, choose from the following links.